-- the strain cost of any redundancy early retirements resulting from the premature termination of the contract; - allowance for the risk of asset underperformance; - allowance for the risk of a greater than expected rise in liabilities; - allowance for the possible non-payment of employer and member contributions to the Fund; and/or - the current deficit.
+- the strain cost of any redundancy early retirements resulting from the premature termination of the contract; - allowance for the risk of asset underperformance; - allowance for the risk of a fall in gilt yields; - allowance for the possible non-payment of employer and member contributions to the Fund; and/or - the current deficit.

-Transferee Admission Bodies: For all TABs, the security must be to the satisfaction of the Administering Authority as well as the letting employer and will be reassessed on an annual basis.
+Transferee Admission Bodies: For all TABs, the security must be to the satisfaction of the Administering Authority as well as the letting employer, and will be reassessed on an annual basis.
 See also Note (i) below.

-Community Admission Bodies: The Administering Authority will only consider requests from CABs (or other similar bodies, such as section 75 NHS partnerships) to join the Fund if they are sponsored by a Scheduled Body with tax raising powers, guaranteeing their liabilities.
-CABs may also be required to provide a form of security as above at the sole discretion of the Administering Authority.
+Community Admission Bodies: The Administering Authority will only consider requests from CABs (or other similar bodies, such as section 75 NHS partnerships) to join the Fund if they are sponsored by a Scheduled Body with tax raising powers, guaranteeing their liabilities and also providing a form of security as above.